 Jane chairs the trustee board of Ross Community Development Trust.
 She was a university lecturer until her retirement from the Open University in 2018.
 Her family moved to Ross in 2000 but has lived in the Wye Valley for nearly 35 years.
 She was first elected to the Town Council in 2007 and served as Mayor 2019-20, working with others to setup Ross Good Neighbours in order to combat loneliness in the town.

-“I moved to Ross in 1993, I was employed to help manage services for people with disabilities.
-My contribution was being able to see people’s ‘ability’ to contribute, we suggested a project that involved ‘all’ the community in an exciting approach to recycling.
-Thanks to the willingness of the local people to get involved we were soon topping the stats for the highest participation in a community recycling project in Europe, indeed at the time the Bremen Trust rated it in the top 17 most exciting projects in the world.
-The people of Ross responded to the challenge and I am quite excited to see how they respond to the challenges and opportunities the C.D.T. are proposing.”
+Dennis moved to Ross in 1993 and was employed to help manage services for people with disabilities.
+His contribution was being able to see people’s ‘ability’ to contribute, and was suggested a project that involved ‘all’ the community in an exciting approach to recycling.
+Thanks to the willingness of the local people to get involved they were soon topping the stats for the highest participation in a community recycling project in Europe – indeed, at the time, the Bremen Trust rated it in the top 17 most exciting projects in the world.
+The people of Ross responded to the challenge and Dennis is now quite excited to see how they respond to the challenges and opportunities the C.D.T. is proposing.

 | Melvin Reynolds |

 Melvin came across the concept of the Community Development Trust while holidaying on Lindisfarne, where their umbrella Trust has raised millions for everything from new homes to archaeology.
 He raised the idea with the Ross Neighbourhood Development Plan steering group which embraced the idea, which was in turn supported by the Town Council.
 His vision as a founding trustee was, and is, that the Ross CDT be fertile ground in which a host of flowers can co-exist, flourish and bloom in mutual support of community betterment initiatives in the town.